-Although there can be a great deal of variation between different facilities, a PHP is typically characterized by the following:
+There can be a great deal of variation between different facilities.
+The best information about a PHP includes the following:

 - PHPs offer more intensive treatment than the typical outpatient program, but they tend to be less restrictive than inpatient or residential programs

 - Clients attend group and individual therapy sessions for several hours a day while continuing to go home at night

 - The most common forms of individual therapies employed at PHPs include cognitive-behavioral therapy (CBT), trauma therapy, and Dialectical Behavioral Therapy (DBT)

 - The group sessions – along with the sheer amount of time spent with one’s peers– facilitates the formation of the supportive relationships needed for long term recovery

 - PHP encourages or requires attendance at 12-step or other types of meetings